Scandinavian Sweden boasts scenery, culture and sights galore

 Planes connect the farthest reaches of Sweden to its capital Stockholm, with regular services operated by Scandinavian Airlines (SAS), however the Swedish government encourages train travel where possible, as it’s the most sustainable option.

 The Australian (and New Zealand) love of caffeine is no match for the Swedes, who value coffee culture so much that it has become a way of life.
 The term fika is often translated to English as 'coffee break', but in Sweden, it’s much less about the beverage and more about taking time in your day to pause and socialise.
-The cultural phenomenon – practised with friends, colleagues or family – is cherished across Sweden and encouraged multiple times a day.
+The cultural phenomenon – practiced with friends, colleagues or family – is cherished across Sweden and encouraged multiple times a day.

 While coffee is the fika drink of choice, almost anything non-alcoholic is acceptable.
 The crucial part of the tradition is the accompaniment; fresh cinnamon buns are the go-to, but bread, muffins or cake are also popular.